aucloud/aucloud.github.io/docs/Platform_Services/M365_Backup/certificates.md

 6. On the **Ready to Complete** page, review your selected settings and click **Finish**.

 7. Your certificate should now be uploaded successfully and your backup jobs will continue to run as normal.
+8. **Please confirm with AUCloud once this step has been completed so we can finalise the back-end updates for the new certificate**